sagemath/sagetrac-mirror/src/doc/en/developer/coding_basics.rst

 This means that any changes to Python files will automatically show up every time you run a Python project that uses it.
 The virtual environment can be activated by running ``pipenv shell`` (from the ``src`` folder).
+This will spawn a new shell subprocess, which can be deactivated by using exit.
+You can also run a command in the virtual environment without launching a shell: ``pipenv run <your command>``

 To compile Cython files after they have changed, run ``pipenv run pip install -e . --verbose --upgrade --exists-action=i --no-build-isolation``.

+The dependencies can be updated as follows.

+* Find out what’s changed upstream: ``pipenv update --outdated``.

+* To upgrade packages, there are two options: ``pipenv update`` upgrades everything and ``pipenv update <pkg>`` only updates the given package.

+* Then commit the changes to the ``Pipfile`` and ``Pipfile.lock`` files.

 .. _section-coding-general-whitespace: